 7. Cleaners are employed by the school to carry out daily, thorough cleaning that follows Gov guidance 'COVID-19: cleaning of non-healthcare settings' 8.
 The site manager arranges enhanced cleaning to be undertaken where required 5.
 Duty SLT Officer6.
 Catering Manager7 and 8 Site Manager Response to any infection Students, Employees, Visitors and Contractors 1.
-Staff members, parents and carers will need to: a. book a test if they or their child has symptoms - the main symptoms are: i. a high temperature ii. a new continuous cough iii. a loss or change to your sense of smell or taste b. self-isolate immediately and not come to school if: i. they develop symptoms ii. they have been in close contact with someone who tests positive for coronavirus (COVID-19) iii. anyone in their household or support or childcare bubble develops symptoms of coronavirus (COVID-19) iv. they are required to do so having recently travelled from certain other countries v. they have been advised to isolate by NHS test and trace or the PHE local health protection team, which is a legal obligation c. provide details of anyone they have been in close contact with, if they test positive for coronavirus (COVID-19) or if asked by NHS Test and Trace 2.
-Manage confirmed cases of coronavirus (COVID-19) amongst the school community a.
-You must take swift action when you become aware that someone who has attended has tested positive for coronavirus (COVID-19) having developed symptoms and taken a PCR test outside of school. b.
-If you would like support on the action you should take to respond to a positive ease, you can contact the dedicated advice service introduced by Public Health England (PHE) and delivered by the NHS Business Services Authority.
-This can be reached by calling the DIE Helpline on 0800 046 8687 and selecting option 1 for advice on the action to take in response to a positive case.
-You will be put through to a team of advisers who will inform you of what action is needed based on the latest public health advice. c.
-The advice service (or PHE local health protection team if escalated) will work with you to guide you through the actions you need to take.
-Based on their advice, you must send home those people who have been in close contact with the person who has tested positive. d.
-Close contact with the person who has tested positive advising them to self-isolate imme 2 4 8 1. to 5.
+Staff members, parents and carers will need to: a. book a test if they or their child has symptoms - the main symptoms are: i. a high temperature ii. a new continuous cough iii. a loss or change to your sense of smell or taste b. self-isolate immediately and not come to school if: b. self-isolate immediately and not come to school if: i. they develop symptoms ii. they have been in close contact with someone who tests positive for coronavirus (COVID-19) iii. anyone in their household or support or childcare bubble develops symptoms of coronavirus (COVID-19) iv. they are required to quarantine having recently visited countries outside the common travel area v. they have been advised to isolate by NHS test and trace or the PPHE local health protection team c. provide details of anyone they have been in close contact with, if they test positive for coronavirus (COVID-19) or if asked by NHS Test and Trace 2.
+Manage confirmed cases of coronavirus (COVID-19) amongst the school community Swift action must be taken when someone tests positive for coronavirus (COVID-19).
+If someone who uses dedicated transport tests positive, you should work with local authorities to identify close contacts.
+If you require support use the dedicated advice service introduced by PHE, which can be reached through the DfE helpline on 0800 046 8687, or their PHE local health protection team if escalated.
+Based on their advice, people who have been in close contact with the person who has tested positive must be sent home and advised to self-isolate immediately and for at least the next 10 full days counting from the day after contact with the individual who tested positive.
+It is a legal requirement for an individual to self-isolate if they have been told to do so by NHS Test and Trace.
+A risk assessment may be undertaken to determine this, but a close contact can be anyone who: • lives in the same household as someone with coronavirus (COVID-19) symptoms or who has tested positive for coronavirus (COVID-19) with either a PCR test 2 4 8 1. to 5.
 Deputy Headteacher 6.
 Heads of Subject / Pastoral Managers 7.
-Site Manager 8/03/21 PHE HPT Actions - The school will notify the PHE HPT and the Trust straight away if they are made aware of a member of staff or child in a cohort has tested positive.
-Test result actions - The school will contact the Trust in the event of a positive test.
-Education contingency planning - The setting has plans in place to be able to provide remote education to pupils who are isolating or staying at home under localised outbreak control arrangements.
+Site Manager 08/03/21